Important Disclosure — Please Read

 Key Release

-Keys are released once funds are received and registration is confirmed, often mid to late afternoon.
+Keys are typically released once funds are received and registration is confirmed — often mid to late afternoon.

 Know Your Programs

-Several provincial and federal programs may reduce costs for first time buyers.
+Several provincial and federal programs may reduce costs for first-time buyers.
 Eligibility and thresholds vary and can change.
-Verify current details with qualified professionals before relying on any program.
+Verify current details with a qualified professional before relying on any program.

 🏡